FruitbatM/explore-national-parks-of-japan/testing.md

 **As a site visitor, I want to use map to find exciting national parks in Japan and based on the provided information decide what places to visit.**

 - Google Maps API was used to display the ten most beautiful national parks of Japan.
-When hover over the marker, the national park's name shows.
-And when the user clicks on the marker, the national park information with the corresponding image changes on the left side based on the marker the user clicked.
+When the user clicks on the marker, the national park's name shows in the info window, and the national park information with the corresponding image will change on the left column side.

 <h2 align="center"><img src="readme-files/img-readme/us-map-np.jpg" alt="National parks of Japan on the map" target="_blank" width="75%" height="75%"></h2>
 <h2 align="center"><img src="readme-files/img-readme/us-map-np-1.jpg" alt="National parks of Japan on the map" target="_blank" width="75%" height="75%"></h2>

 **As a site visitor, I want to get information how to get to the national parks.**

-- Under each national park there is a paragraph "How to get there" which gives the user the information on how to get to this particular national park.
-This paragraph is placed as the last paragraph under the each national park information section.
+- Under each national park there is a paragraph "How to get there" which gives the user the information on how to get to this national park.
+This paragraph is placed as the last paragraph under each national park information section.

 <h2 align="center"><img src="readme-files/img-readme/us-how-to-get-there.jpg" alt="How to get there info" target="_blank" width="75%" height="75%"></h2>